-Scott writes on a very regular basis and often publishes his thoughts on his blog 10GbE.net or Linkedin.
-Here are some selected writings from the recent past:
+Scott writes on a very regular basis and often publishes his thoughts on his blog the TechnologyEvangelist or Linkedin.
+Here are some selected writings from the recent past (2017 and beyond):

 - “If The Glove Doesn’t Fit, The Role Of Lossless Capture In Cyber Security” was a quick thought leadership piece I crafted for Solarflare’s executive management. — May 2017

 - “Cyber warfare: How to fix dumb?” another thought leader